-DNA is a long, ladder-like or double helix-shaped molecule found in the cells of all living organisms.
-This molecule contains all the genetic information common to a species which is also called a genome.
+DNA is a long ladder-shaped molecule or double helix structure found in the cells of all living organisms.
+This molecule contains all the genetic information common to a species, also called a genome.

-DNA thus has the instructions for use which indicates how to grow, move, digest, heal or reproduce.
-These are the genetic instructions used in the development and functioning of all living organisms which are also responsible for hereditary transmission .
+DNA thus has the instructions for how to grow, move, digest, heal or reproduce.
+These are the genetic instructions used in the evolution and functioning of all living organisms is also responsible for hereditary transmission .

 How does heredity work?

-Heredity is a genetic mechanism which allows the transmission within a species of characteristics physical and behavioural from one generation to the next .
+Heredity is a genetic mechanism that allows the transmission within a species of physical and behavioral characteristics from one generation to the next .

-Genetic information is transmitted during cell multiplication which begins with the egg cell (cell at the origin of an individual) and will continue throughout the life of the being.
+Genetic information is transmitted during cell multiplication which begins with the egg cell (cell from which an individual originates) and continues throughout the life of the being.

-This transmission of DNA from parents takes place through sex cells (ovum and sperm) during fertilisation.
-Each of the sex cells is made up of chromosomes which will be transmitted randomly to the fetus .
+This transmission of DNA from the parents takes place through the sexual cells (ovum and sperm) during fertilization.
+Each of the sex cells is made up of chromosomes that will be transmitted randomly to the fetus .
 Thus he receives 46 chromosomes : 23 from his father and 23 from the mother .

-- If the fertilisation is done with a carrier of the X chromosome, the child will be a girl .
+- If fertilization is with a carrier of the X chromosome, the child will be a girl .